 10. FREE RIDE

 Race promoters who wanted to hold downhill mountain biking events recognized the potential on the Telluride Ski Resort for one major reason: the Gondola.
 No other place had this type of free way to shuttle riders to the top of the course.
-After a few years of on-and-off mountain bike races and course design and construction, the town of Mountain Village finally made the trails a permanent fixture.
-The downhill mountain bike park has to be cleared and fortified every spring, and is open to bikers for free every summer.
+In 2019, the Telluride Ski Resort opened a brand-new bike park with freeride, technical and cross-country trails open daily with access from the gondola and Lift #4.

 11. TWO DECADES